 In the United Kingdom immunisation for influenza for certain groups including ‘at risk’ patients is provided on the NHS and in Scotland the Chief Medical Officer (CMO) will send a letter detailing which groups are eligible for vaccination.
 Letters from the CMO are available here.

 Egg allergy isn’t always an absolute contraindication for receiving flu vaccine.
 The British Society for Allergy and Clinical Immunology website for advice on managing individuals with egg allergy

 NES has an on line training course covering general aspects of immunisation

 An e learning course for healthcare professionals undertaking immunisation is available.
 Registration is required to undertake this course.

-Immunisation Scotland is a key website for patient information on all types of immunisation
+NHS Inform has key patient information on all types of immunisation

 GGC Influenza PGD Appendix 1 (link to PGD page) lists latex and ovalbumin content of vaccines